s-emanuilov/vector_forge/README.md

 ## 🎛️ Usage

-You can work on many pictures at once or just one piece of text with simple commands, making it a breeze to get your data ready for further use or analysis
+You can work on many images at once or just one piece of text with simple commands, making it a breeze to get your data ready for further use or analysis.

 ### 🔧 Installation